Best time to travel

 - Busy Season (May through August) This is the time of year that the weather in Cuba is hot and humid.
 If you’re thinking of taking your Cuba vacation during the kids’ summer break remember that everyone else is thinking the same thing!
 Summer break hits at this time for America, Europe, and Canada.

 - Hurricane Season (End of August to First of November) You don’t want to hear it, but it’s true.
 Hurricanes hit Cuba like any other Caribbean Island so it’s a bit risky to travel during this time of year.
-Officially, the “hurricane” season is June through November but September and October are the most active months.
-As luck would have it, it’s also the cheapest time of year to travel to Cuba so many people watch the weather reports and book last-minute deals!
+Officially, the hurricane season is June through November, but September and October are the most active months.
+As luck would have it, it’s also the cheapest time of year to travel to Cuba, so many people watch the weather reports and book last-minute deals!

-- Dry, Cool Season (November through April) If 77-82 degrees (25-27 C) is what you are looking for with the best chance of not raining, this is the season for you.
+- Dry, Cool Season (November through April) If 77-82 degrees F (25-27 C) is what you are looking for with the best chance of not raining, this is the season for you.
 However, for many, this time of year is back to school, back to work, back to life — so it’s hard to take time off.
 But if you can, this is the best season to travel to Cuba.
+Worth it!

-- Walking Attire.
+- Walking attire.
 The majority of our days will be spent walking, so make sure you bring the appropriate attire.
 A good pair of walking shoes and clothes that will leave you cool in the Cuban sun will be your best bet.

 - Dinner attire.
 Cuba restaurants are wonderfully casual and laid back.
 Shorts or a simple skirt and a t-shirt will work just fine.
-If you’re comfortable and having a great time, you’re wearing the right choice of clothing.
+If you’re comfortable and having a good time, you’re wearing the right choice of clothing.

-Travel Tips for Visiting Cuba
+Travel tips for visiting Cuba